 The annual NEPCA Book Prize is named for Peter C. Rollins, a renowned scholar in the fields of American and popular culture and a longtime NEPCA benefactor.
 It honors a work that a special book prize committee feels made a valuable contribution to the discipline in the previous calendar year.
 The winner receives a cash prize of $500 and a certificate of merit, which will be awarded at NEPCA’s annual conference.

-Nominations are now open for books published in 2021.
-The prize will be awarded at NEPCA’s conference at the October 2022 conference.
-The deadline for submission is July 1, 2022.
+Nominations are now open for books published in 2022.
+The prize will be awarded at NEPCA’s conference luncheon at the October 2023 conference.
+The deadline for submission is June 1, 2023.

 For more information and submission instructions, please read the eligibility requirements below.
 You should also contact our book award committee chair to make a submission: